suttiprapasutara/SQL_PowerBI_Project_OCD_Patient_Analytics/README.md

 <img width="748" alt="obsession_type" src="https://github.com/suttiprapasutara/SQL_PowerBI_Project_OCD_Patient_Analytics/assets/173167594/ab352b90-ac5a-490e-b3a1-b62977a58c95">

-*Donut chart visualizing the distribution of OCD patients by gender; Power BI was utilized to create this chart from my SQL query results*
+*Stacked column chart visualizing the distribution of OCD patients by gender; Power BI was utilized to create this chart from my SQL query results*

 ### 5. What is the most common Compulsion Type (Count) & its respective Average Compulsion Score